BAkinmarin/the-cleaning-hack-calculator/README.md

 ## Deployment

 ####
+> To deploy the project to Heroku, I followed the steps outlined below:

+1. Prepare run.py file by adding a new line character ("\n") at the end of the text inside all input methods.

+2. Create list of requirements necessary for program to run on heroku by typing "pip3 freeze > requirements.txt" into the command line.

-Navigate to heroku.com & log in.
+3. Navigate to heroku.com and log in.

-Click "new" and create a new App.
+4. Click "New" to create a new App.

-Give the application a name and then choose your region and Click "Create app".
+5. Assign name to application, choose region and Click 'Create New App'.

-On the next page click on the Settings tab to adjust the settings.
+6. On the next page click on the 'Settings' tab to adjust settings.

-Click on the 'config vars' button.
+7. Click on the 'Config Vars' button.

-Supply a KEY of PORT and it's value of 8000.
-Then click on the "add" button.
+8. Supply a 'KEY' of "PORT" and 'Value' of "8000".
+Then click the 'Add' button.

-Buildpacks now need to be added.

-These install future dependancies that we need outside of the requirements file.
+9. Add buildpacks to install future dependencies needed outside of the requirements file.

-Select Python first and then node.js and click save.

-**Make sure they are in this order.**
+10. Select 'Python' then 'Node.js' and click 'Save' - **Make sure they are in this order.**

-Then go to the deploy section and choose your deployment method.
+11. Navigate to the deploy section and choose deployment method.

-To connect with github select github and confirm.
+12. To connect with github select 'Github' and confirm.

-Search for your repository select it and click connect.
+13. Search for repository, select it and click 'Connect'.

+14. To deploy, choose one of the following options:

-You can choose to either deploy using automatic deploys which means heroku will rebuild the app everytime you push your changes.
+- Automatic deploys - meaning Heroku will rebuild the app everytime a new change is pushed.

-For this option choose the branch to deploy and click enable automatic deploys.
+  - For this option, choose the branch to deploy and click 'Enable automatic deploys'.

-This can be changed at a later date to manual.
+  - This can be changed to manual deployment at a later stage.

-Manual deployment deploys the current state of a branch.
+- Manual deployment - which deploys current state of branch.

-Click deploy branch.

-We can now click on the open App button above to view our application.
+15. Click 'Deploy branch'.

+16. Click 'Open App' to launch application.

 <a name="credits"></a>
 ## Credits